 I can't begin to describe the sense of obligation--and isolation--that we felt at the time.
-We were moving from the realm of being teachers in classrooms to becoming designers of a school program in which parents would place their children and their trust.
+We were moving from the realm of being teachers safely tucked away in regular classrooms to becoming designers of a new school in which parents would place their children and their trust.
 Such high flying carried with it a high potential for failing to fly: forever after, as individual teachers and program developers, we would take the credit or the blame for the quality of the program that we envisioned and created.

 A semester of intensive planning led us to a widely publicized launch sequence.